GOD'S GUIDING HAND

 although that subject is fascinating in its own right it is

 the scope of this article.)

-does know what will work best for each of us.
-This is due to ‘his’ view of our
+does know what will work best for each of us in life, and plans accordingly.
+Remember he has a view of our

 lives on Earth, which is from outside the constraints of our space/ time